mousefad/go-annotate-pem/README.rst

 PEM File Certificate Annotations
 ================================

-Certificates in DER format, while compatible with the ASCII character are opaque to human readers.
+Certificates in DER format, while compatible with the ASCII character set are opaque to human readers.
 While ``openssl x509 -text -in somefile.crt`` provides human-readable information, it is sub-optimal for some use-cases:

 *  Only handles one certificate at a time.